 The Star of the Show

-Leaving the best til last, my personal favourite has to be the Aviation gin.
+Leaving the best till last, my personal favourite has to be the Aviation Gin.
 The result of a collaboration between Seattle mixologist Ryan Magarian and distillers Lee Medoff and Christian Krogstad, Aviation packs a well rounded, spicy punch reminiscent of medieval spices and bitter orange.
-If, like me, you prefer your gin deeply aromatic with just a splash of good quality tonic then you really can’t go wrong with this American newcomer.
+If like me, you prefer your gin deeply aromatic with just a splash of good quality tonic then you really can’t go wrong with this American newcomer.

 Price £33.50 for 70cl

 In conclusion, the recent popularity of gin and the growth of the small distillery has produced a wide selection of newer gins that can easily stand up to the old stalwarts.
 You won’t necessarily find them on your supermarket shelf, however, and I can only encourage you to support independent traders like Liquid Indulgence next time you are looking for an alternative to the standard fare.